On the asymptotic translation lengths on the sphere complexes and the generalized fibered cone: Folding sequences of graph maps and (doubled) handlebodies

-Let us construct a 3-manifold $M_G$ induced by the graph $G$.
-We first replace each vertex of $G$ with $S^3$ and each edge of $G$ with $S^2 \times I$, where $I$ is a compact interval.
+For a graph $G$, we construct a corresponding doubled handlebody $M_G$ as follows: we first replace each vertex of $G$ with $S^3$ and each edge of $G$ with $S^2 \times I$, where $I$ is a compact interval.
 Then attachment of an edge to a vertex amounts to drilling out a 3-ball $D^3$ from $S^3$ and then gluing $S^2 \times I$ along one component of its boundary, as depicted in Figure \ref{fig:define3mnfd}.

-As a result of this gluing procedure, we obtain the closed 3-manifold $M_G$ from $G$.
-Moreover, $M_G$ is indeed a doubled handlebody of genus $g =~\rk \pi_1(G)$.
-Figure \ref{fig:twoedges} demonstrates examples of induced 3-manifolds.
-Note that Figure \ref{fig:twoedgespart} is used again in order to describe a folding map on $M_G$.